-"PALS is a network of international academic centers that have come together to transform windows of vulnerability to mental and physical disorders into windows of neuroscientific advancement with diagnostic and therapeutic implications."
+The Psychopathology and Allostatic load across the Life Span (PALS) network is a network of international academic centers that have come together to transform windows of vulnerability to mental and physical disorders into windows of neuroscientific advancement with diagnostic and therapeutic implications.

 To view the full mission statement, click here.
 To learn more about the aims and goals of PALS, the different academic sites, and current events and projects, please explore the tabs located in the sidebar.

 March 2018 - Congratulations to Dr. Singh and Dr. Rasgon for "Brain and behavioral correlates of insulin resistance in youth with

 depression and obesity" in press in Hormones and Behaviors.